Danny Bass

-Danny Bass (born March 31, 1958) is a former linebacker for the Toronto Argonauts in 1980, Calgary Stampeders from 1981–1983 and the Edmonton Eskimos from 1984-1991 of the Canadian Football League.
+Danny Bass (born March 31, 1958) is an American former professional football linebacker who played in the Canadian Football League (CFL).
+He played for the Toronto Argonauts in 1980, the Calgary Stampeders from 1981 to 1983, and the Edmonton Eskimos from 1984 to 1991.
 He won a Grey Cup for the Eskimos and played in another two for them.
 Bass was voted one of the CFL's top 50 players (#44) by Canadian sports network TSN.

 Bass was the MVP of Michigan State University, his senior season of 1979.
 He is the all-time leader in career tackles for the Spartans.

 Bass was inducted into the Canadian Football Hall of Fame in 2000.